kagiko/vaultwarden-wiki/Setup-as-a-systemd-service.md

 [Unit]
 Description=Bitwarden Server (Rust Edition) Documentation=https://github.com/dani-garcia/bitwarden_rs
+# If you use a database like mariadb,mysql or postgresql,
+# you have to add them like the following and uncomment them
+# by removing the `# ` before it.
+This makes sure that your
+# database server is started before bitwarden_rs ("After") and has
+# started successfully before starting bitwarden_rs ("Requires").

+# Only sqlite
 After=network.target

+# MariaDB
+# After=network.target mariadb.service
+# Requires=mariadb.service

+# Mysql
+# After=network.target mysqld.service
+# Requires=mysqld.service

+# PostgreSQL
+# After=network.target postgresql.service
+# Requires=postgresql.service

 [Service]
 # The user/group bitwarden_rs is run under. the working directory (see below) should allow write and read access to this user/group